GermanoCostaUX/full-stack-web3-minimalistic-eth-smart-contract/README.md

 Hello folks!
 This is a Full Stack minimalist Website that allows us to test our local blockchain

-        The complete code in indexed in the files!
+        The complete code is indexed in the files!

         ## Warning 1: Fun fact!!!
 You are deploying to a local network, then you'll need a local
         network running to interact!